MicrosoftDocs/well-architected/well-architected/architect-role/collaboration.md

 - **Stakeholder communication**.
 Architects have an established relationship with stakeholders and the business and have an intimate understanding of the workload.
 As such, they're often in a good position to proxy implementation team concerns or requests to negotiate changes to requirements.

 - **Environment recommendations**.
 Workload design often extends beyond designing for production and its disaster recovery.
-Production is just one of many environments a workload implementation team may need.
+Production is just one of many environments a workload implementation team might need.
 Architects can assist workload teams in right-sizing preproduction environments.

 - **Proof of concept**.
 Architects frequently use proofs of concept in their designs to inform decisions in the workload architecture design deliverable.
 These implementations can also illustrate the actual implementation.
 If a proof of concept doesn't exist, an architect should create one before the implementation team starts development.